shabicha/ProTech/readme.md

 2. Edit UI
 * Classification UI: Edit `3-UI > PredictionResultView.swift` based on the content you want to appear when the classifier identifies an object.
 If you want to view a preview of your UI, edit the PreviewProvider at the bottom of the doc to update the parameters passed to PredictionResultView to match your JSON format.
 * Launch screen: `3-UI > LaunchScreenView.swift` to customize the launch screen contents

-# Extra Credit: Add an About page to share who created the app.
-Edit `3-UI > AboutView.swift`
+## Extra Credit: Add an About page
+* Edit `3-UI > AboutView.swift` to share details about who created the app